EverScaleNet/ES-Segmentation-Adult-Glioma/README.md

 ## Acknowledgements

-This project was developed using the Lightning-Hydra-Template and data from the BraTS 2024 Challenge.
+This project was developed using the Lightning-Hydra-Template and data comes from the BraTS 2024 Challenge.

 ## Contact